Skip to Content

 You Can Buy a Home as a Non-U.S. Citizen

-Non-U.S.-citizen homebuyers have the same opportunities to become homeowners as citizens.
-There are no rate increases or extra guidelines beyond proving lawful residency and work eligibility.
+Non-U.S.-citizen homebuyers often have the same opportunities to become homeowners as citizens.
+There are no rate increases or extra guidelines beyond proving lawful permanent residency.

 Start on your homebuying goal by applying for an FHA loan or another loan type.
 You could be surprised at how simple it can be to buy a home in the U.S.